Bonita Engine API overview

 APITypeManager.setAPITypeAndParams(ApiAccessType.valueOf(apiType), parameters);

-All sequences of API calls start with logging in to create a session then using the AccessorUtil to retrieve the APIs that will be used in the application.
+All sequences of API calls start with logging in (internally, Bonita runtime creates a session) then retrieving the APIs that will be used in the application.

-The following example shows how to retrieve the LoginAPI, then use it to log in and create a session, then retrieve for API for that session.
-The platform has already been created and initialized and the Engine is started.
+The following example shows how to retrieve the log in, then retrieve the Process API for that session.
+Pre-requisite: the platform has already been created and initialized and the Engine is running.

 When the application has finished processing, log out to delete the session: